of UToledo's physical therapy graduates find jobs within 6 months of receiving their license.

 Our students get extensive clinical experience and learn to treat all kinds of clients — from babies and aging adults to people with chronic conditions, such as diabetes and obesity.

-UToledo’s D.P.T. program has excellent student outcomes for graduation, employment and licensure exam pass rates.
+UToledo’s doctor of physical therapy program has excellent student outcomes for graduation, employment and licensure exam pass rates.

 Maximum value.
 UToledo’s accredited physical therapy graduate program can be completed in just three years or nine semesters, including summers.
 Enhance your education with: